A Positive Letter for Hilary

 Hello Hilary,

 For me the sadness comes in unpredictable waves.
-I can be walking down the street, sitting on a bus, and basically feeling just fine, when suddenly I think of my dad and tears roll down my cheeks.
+I may be walking down the street or sitting on a bus, when suddenly I think of my dad and tears roll down my cheeks.
 This started a few months before he died, and continues even now.
-At the same time I am happy because he died a good death.
-We all drew strength from that final journey and today my family talks of him often with fondness and laughter, not sadness.

 Please know that you are doing a beautiful, wonderful thing by being a faithful, loving companion on your mother’s final journey.
 I’m rooting for you and your mum.